Last updated: July 18th, 2022

 DEVELOPMENT OPPORTUNITIES

-We are committed to providing staff with the very best opportunities for professional development, no matter what stage of their career they are in and providing clear career progression pathways to ensure all staff are supported in their development.
-Emily Cavell is our Learning & Teaching Lead and is the person to see if you require any support or have any questions about your professional development.
+We are committed to providing staff with the very best opportunities for professional development, no matter what stage of their career they are in!

-If there is a particular external CPD opportunity such as exam board training, subject-specific training etc. that you feel it would be beneficial for you to attend please see your line manager to discuss it before completing the Professional Development Application Form (available to download from the School Hub).
+Emily Cavell is in charge of Learning and Teaching as well as Staff Development; she is the person to see if you require any support or have any questions about your professional development.
+If there is a particular external CPD opportunity that you feel it would be beneficial for you to attend, please see your line manager to discuss it before completing the Professional Development Application Form (available to download from the School Hub).
 This form must also be filled in by support staff.

 LEARNING COACHES